 In order to get the greatest impact out of co-located services and well trained staff, management staff from the various partner agencies must also work to coordinate services and resources.
-For approximately the past 10 years, all key programmatic decisions in Region 8 for WIA (and now WIOA), Wagner Peyser, TAA, REA, WPRS, Veterans Services, and WorkINdiana have been made by the regional Leadership Team.
-This team, comprised of staff from the Regional Operator, the WIOA Service Provider, the Regional WorkOne Coordinator, and State WorkOne Managers, meets every 4-6 weeks to discuss available resources, staffing, professional development and training needs, program performance, and any other challenges or opportunities that exist within the region.
+For approximately the past 10 years, all key programmatic decisions in Region 8 for WIA (and now WIOA), Wagner Peyser, TAA, RESEA, WPRS, Veterans Services, and WorkINdiana have been made by the regional Leadership Team.
+This team, comprised of staff from the One-Stop Operator, the WIOA Service Provider, Business Services, Rapid Response and JAG, meets regularly to discuss available resources, staffing, professional development and training needs, program performance, and any other challenges or opportunities that exist within the region.
 Partner agency management staff will be invited to participate in meetings of the Leadership Team to ensure there is ongoing communication, problem solving, and joint planning between partners.
 In addition to improved coordination, this will also reinforce the message to staff of each partner agency that we are a unified WorkOne system.